oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

 Just as with the chiller, the correlations indicate an underestimation at lower quality grades and an overestimation at larger quality grades.

-In Fig.7 shows the residual over monitored COP for quality grades of 0.30, 0.35 and 0.40.
+Fig.7 shows the residual over monitored COP for quality grades of 0.30, 0.35 and 0.40.
 In Fig.8 the residual is plotted over the temperature hub for the three quality grades.
 From both graphs can be derived that the residual is minimal for a quality grade of 0.35.
 As in the cooler's results the dependency of residuals and both parameter is
 observable: Residuals decrease with rising quality grades.